readevalprint/sneklang/README.rst

     ...     snek_eval("int('foo is not a number')")
     ... except SnekRuntimeError as e:
     ...     print('oh no! {}'.format(e))
-    oh no!
-ValueError("invalid literal for int() with base 10: 'foo is not a number'")
+    oh no! invalid literal for int() with base 10: 'foo is not a number'